edadma/dynamic_object.h/design.md

 ## Conclusion

-This design provides a powerful yet lightweight dynamic object system suitable for interpreters, embedded systems, and applications requiring runtime object manipulation.
-By building on `dynamic_array.h` foundations and using prototype-based inheritance, we achieve maximum flexibility with minimal complexity and memory overhead.
+This design provides a completely generic, lightweight dynamic object system suitable for any interpreter, embedded system, or application requiring runtime object manipulation.
+By making DO type-agnostic like `dynamic_array.h` and using prototype-based inheritance, we achieve maximum flexibility with minimal assumptions about the application's type system.

-The library fills a gap in the C ecosystem by providing JavaScript-style objects with C performance, making it ideal for implementing dynamic languages on resource-constrained platforms.
+The library serves as a **universal object container** that any language implementation can use with their own value types, whether that's Python's PyObject, JavaScript's NaN-boxed values, Lua's tagged unions, or custom application structures.
+This generic approach makes DO broadly applicable across many use cases while maintaining the performance and memory efficiency needed for resource-constrained platforms.